-The U.S. Energy Information Administration estimates that as of January 1, 2013 there were about 2,276 trillion cubic feet (Tcf) of technically recoverable resources of dry natural gas in the United States.
-At the rate of U.S. dry natural gas consumption in 2013 of about 27 Tcf per year, the United States has enough natural gas to last about 84 years.
+The U.S. Energy Information Administration estimates that there were about 3,374 trillion cubic feet (Tcf) of technically recoverable resources of dry natural gas in the United States.
+At the rate of U.S. dry natural gas consumptionof about 30 Tcf per year, the United States has enough natural gas to last more than 100 years.
 The actual number of years will depend on the amount of natural gas consumed each year, natural gas imports and exports, and additions to natural gas reserves.
 Technically recoverable reserves consist of proved reserves and unproved resources.
 Proved reserves of crude oil and natural gas are the estimated volumes expected to be produced, with reasonable certainty, under existing economic and operating conditions.
 Unproved resources of crude oil and natural gas are additional volumes estimated to be technically recoverable without consideration of economics or operating conditions, based on the application of current technology. (published by eia.gov)

 What is gas cooling?

 Many people are unaware that the natural gas that heats buildings in the winter can also cool and dehumidify them in the summer by the process known as gas cooling.
 Gas cooling converts gas combustible heat energy into cooling energy through a number of different processes, including absorption, vapour compression, cogeneration and desiccant systems.

 What types of Consumer Energy Assistance Programs are available?

 Several state and local agencies provide energy assistance dollars to offset some energy costs for qualifying customers.
 Click the links below to learn more about these programs.

 Where can I find information on Self-Directed Energy Conservation?